rune/rune/docs/blog/2024-07-25-making-js-deterministic-for-fun-and-glory.md

 Games make sure everyone starts from the same point.
 Then we apply the same changes to all the game states and expect them to stay in synchronization.
 This is called determinism - if we’re at state X and we apply change Y then we end up at state Z.

-This sounds like the sort of thing a computer would be really good at, but unfortunately most programming languages and computer specifications are written in English.
-This means that often things are left open for interpretation.
-This happens because either a) the author(s) didn’t consider it, or b) the specification wanted to let implementers have flexibility.
+This sounds like the sort of thing a computer would be really good at, but unfortunately the JavaScript specification leaves some things open to interpretation.
+This means that different implementations of the JavaScript runtime have slightly different behaviors.
+These slight differences can result in significant changes to the output.

 When it comes to determinism, details count, especially when you’re dealing with a wide variety of devices and runtimes.
 If the result of math operation on device A is 0.001 different to device B then the resulting direction and final game state can be massively different.
 Consider if that value is the angle that you’re flying in a game, and then you go on to fly 10^6 units forward.
 Your positions are now significantly different.